Toronto Apartment Rental Prices Haven’t Dropped

 And then there are those who don’t have the strength to get up off their sidewalk grates and jump for joy about the latest government program announced.
-What really is ridiculous about this is that our government is squeezing housing supply and then dressing themselves up as some kind of superhero.
+What really is ridiculous about this is that our government is squeezing housing supply raising housing and apartment rental prices and then dressing themselves up as some kind of superhero.

 The forecast is for higher rents, more homeless people, more social problems, and stressed low wage Canadians occupied more with staying alive than helping boost Canada’s GDP.
 And our growing numbers of foreign students will wondering whether Canada’s lack of student housing should make them choose the US instead.